cvanelteren/CSS/README.md

 - A readme.md
 - A `requirements.txt` for python or equivalent for you language
 - A src dir
+- run instructions: how are the results generated
 - The final presentation
 - [optional] experiments folder
 - [optional] figures folder containing all figures (or videos)